Do what thou wilt shall be the whole of the Law.

 The two deities represented in the first two chapters of the Book of the Law are said to be secret to those who have not achieved the first of four major spiritual initiations and won through its consequent ordeal, the Ordeal X. The God of the third chapter, however, proclaims Himself the “visible object of worship.”
 Everyone can see Him, for His visage is the Sun in the sky, Sol, Helios, the star our world orbits in the solar system.
 His name is given as Ra-Hoor-Khuit in Liber 440.
 A picture of Him appears, below, on the front of the Stele of Revealing where He is being addressed by the Priest of the Princes, Ankh-f-n-Khonsu.

-Here is the icon of Re-Horakty, or Ra-Hoor-Khuti, whose name means Ra Horus of the Horizon.
-The hawk headed Ra-Hoor-Khuit is the most common and best known depiction of the sun-god Ra.
+Here is the icon of Re-Horakty, or Ra-Hoor-Khuti, who’s name means Ra Horus of the Horizon, or Sun Falcon on the Horizon.
+The hawk headed Ra-Hoor-Khuit is the most common and best known depiction of the Sun God Ra.
 The hawk has sharp vision and from its vantage in the sky it can see well beyond the horizons of the earthbound.

 The purpose of Aiwass.com is to provide Liber 440 to those who may find value in it.
-The Scripture area hosts the writings of Aiwass revealed by Crowley and Beck.
-Essays and notes in the Research section are written by a student of The Book of Perfection’s eleven chapters.
-The Art section features artistic communication.
+Essays and notes are written by a student of The Book of Perfection’s eleven chapters.

 Love is the law, love under will.